-Link: GPRS
+- Link: GPRS

+- Protocol: WAMSTERPDC: pdc.wamster.net

-Protocol: WAMSTERPDC: pdc.wamster.netPDC port: 5000
+- PDC port: 5000

-Note: For specific installations, PDC host and port number may be changed according to a specific agreement between client and STER.
+Note: For specific installations, PDC host and port number may be changed to connect to a different WAMSTER server.
+Please consult STER for custom settings if the standard WAMSTER service is not used.